syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 ### String formatting to a column in PdfLightTable

-The following code snippet expalins how to add string formatting to a column in [PdfLightTable](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Tables.PdfLightTable.html).
+The following code snippet explains how to add string formatting to a column in [PdfLightTable](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Tables.PdfLightTable.html).

 {% tabs %}
 {% highlight C# %}